SpineOfSteel/abr-gym/docs/plots.rst

 Train
 -----
 The train dataset includes **Oslo to Vestby** and **Vestby to Oslo**.
 These traces capture longer rail mobility with repeated coverage changes over a corridor rather than a short city segment.
+Refer Fig. 48 to Fig. 54

 .. figure:: ../PLOT/graphs/train-map.jpg
    :alt: Train route map
    :width:  100%
    :align: center

    Train route map.
+The train dataset includes **Oslo to Vestby** and **Vestby to Oslo**.
+These traces capture longer rail mobility with repeated coverage changes over a corridor rather than a short city segment.

 .. figure:: ../PLOT/graphs/train-bw.png
    :alt: Observed bandwidth along the train route